 Frances (Fran) Johansen found Global Volunteers at a time in her life when she says she was dealing with “angst.”
 Her husband had recently passed away, she had retired and was thinking about what to do with the rest of her life.
 Fran describes how she found “a new home” with Global Volunteers.
 Beginning in 2011 with a Peru service program, Fran has served on 13 programs in less than ten years: four in the Cook Islands, three in India, and once each in Nepal, Peru, Poland, St. Lucia, Tanzania, and Vietnam.
 She says she continues to serve and donate because her world is “richer and bigger” because of her experiences with Global Volunteers.
 Read more here in her own words.

-How did you happen to find Global Volunteers in a pivotal time in your life?
+How did you happen to find Global Volunteers at a pivotal time in your life?

 Within months after I retired as an attorney serving the State Bar of Arizona and the Arizona Supreme Court, I lost my loving husband.
 I felt a great deal of angst as I explored who I was and what I would do with the remaining years of my life to make a difference.
 My years of purpose serving as a teacher and then as a lawyer were past.
 At a law school gathering around this time, a couple of Global Volunteers told me about the organization.
 Because my life had been one of service, as I listened, I knew I could find a new home with Global Volunteers.
 With its commitment and experience of providing service that is both needed and requested, Global Volunteers actually provides appropriate services by listening to the local people and working along with them.
 That philosophy is compatible with mine.
 I continue to serve because it gives purpose to my life, I know that I am providing the right kind of service, and working beside the volunteers and people from other places is rewarding.
 I’ll continue to serve as a Global Volunteer until it is no longer an option because of health reasons.
 My world is so much richer and bigger because of Global Volunteers.